tc39/proposal-temporal/docs/calendar-review.md

 Integrating calendar awareness into many Temporal operations is essential for a global audience, but it introduces a new problem: if code is written to assume one calendar system, bugs may result if a different calendar system is introduced instead.
 Introducing unexpected calendars could also be a vector for malicious activity.

-This section describes this problem, which we call the “Unexpected Calendar Problem,” and how to mitigate it in userland Temporal code.
+This section describes this problem, which we call the "Unexpected Calendar Problem," and how to mitigate it in userland Temporal code.

 ### Problem Definition